xmos/fwk_io/README.md

 - PDM microphones
 - USB

 This repository can be used standalone.
-However, it is meant to be used as part of the [XCore SDK](https://github.com/xmos/xcore_sdk).
+However, it is meant to be used as part of the [XCORE SDK](https://github.com/xmos/xcore_sdk).

 ## Build Status